Scaling GraphLLM with Bilevel-Optimized Sparse Querying: Method

 \subsection{Advantages over Alternative Approaches}

-Existing approaches face a scalability bottleneck as their cost scales linearly with node count ($O(N \cdot C_{LLM})$)~\cite{he2024,zhu2024b}, making them impractical for large graphs.
-In contrast, we introduce a \textbf{sparse selective querying mechanism that completely decouples the number of LLM queries from the total node count~\(N\)}.
-By capping invocations at a constant budget $K \ll N$, our design yields a complexity of $O(K \cdot C_{\text{LLM}})$.
-This drastically reduces overhead compared to whole-graph methods, enabling practical scalability to large graphs where prior methods are infeasible.
-A formal treatment of time complexity can be found in Appendix~\ref{sec:appendix time complexity}.
+In dense explainer-style GraphLLM pipelines, the scalability bottleneck lies in the LLM-generation stage: when explanation features are generated for every node, this stage alone contributes \(O(|\mathcal{V}| \cdot C_{\text{LLM}})\) cost before downstream graph learning~\cite{he2024}.
+More broadly, node-level LLM augmentation in GraphLLM pipelines faces a coverage-cost trade-off, since improving coverage over graph instances typically requires more LLM-side processing~\cite{he2024,zhu2024b}.
+In contrast, we introduce a \textbf{sparse selective querying mechanism that decouples the number of LLM queries from the total node count~\(N\)}.
+By capping invocations at a constant budget $K \ll N$, our design yields the dominant LLM-query complexity in Theorem~\ref{thm:complexity}.
+This substantially reduces the LLM-side overhead compared to dense node-level augmentation, enabling a more practical efficiency-performance trade-off on large graphs.
 Furthermore, to maintain competitive performance, previous approach~\cite{he2024} necessitates fine-tuning the full LM parameters and operates multi-stream pipelines—maintaining separate fine-tuned LMs and GNNs for the original text and explanations, respectively.
 This architectural redundancy significantly escalates the per-node computational cost.
 Conversely, our method freezes the LM parameters and employs a unified single-stream pipeline, eliminating this redundancy to further minimize the resource consumption per node.

 Another key strength of our method lies in its ability to \textbf{autonomously identify and prioritize the most informative nodes for the specific downstream task}.
 Unlike heuristic-based baselines that rely on predefined, static metrics to estimate node utility, our framework features a fully differentiable, end-to-end learning process for node selection.
 This task-driven update mechanism, guided directly by validation feedback, ensures that the limited query budget~\(K\) is dynamically allocated to nodes offering the highest marginal utility.
-Consequently, our approach optimally utilizes the expensive LLM queries, surpassing the performance limitations of fixed, manually designed scoring functions.